poroburu/kpacket2/docs/DESIGN.md

-# kpacket2 - ZMQ Packet Relay Design
+# kpacket - ZMQ Packet Relay Design

 ## Overview

-kpacket2 is a comprehensive packet relay system for Final Fantasy XI that captures, analyzes, and streams game packets over ZeroMQ (ZMQ).
+kpacket is a comprehensive packet relay system for Final Fantasy XI that captures, analyzes, and streams game packets over ZeroMQ (ZMQ).
 It integrates with the Ashita plugin framework to intercept packets at the network layer and provides real-time streaming and command interfaces for external applications.

 ## Architecture